Ufa: Transportation

 and Cyprus as well as domestic flights to many Russian cities and towns, including Moscow.

 The Ufa Metro is a planned and oft-delayed subway system, discussed since the late 1980s.
 On May 30, 1996, there was a ceremony marking the beginning of preparatory construction work, attended by then-President Boris Yeltsin.

 Public transportation in Ufa includes trams (since 1937) and trolleybuses (since 1962), as well as bus and marshrutka (routed cabs) lines.

 Demographics

 The population of Ufa exceeded one million in 1980.
-It currently ranks 11th among Russian cities by population, and the 29th among cities in Europe by city proper.
+It ranks 10th among Russian cities by population, and the 26th among cities in Europe by city proper.
 As of January 1, 2009, the city accounted for 25.4% of all residents of the republic or 42.2% of the urban population.

-As of the 2010 Census, the ethnic composition of Ufa was:
+As of the 2021 Census, the ethnic composition of Ufa was:

 Geography

 Ufa is situated in Eastern Europe near its land boundary with Northern Asia, at the confluence of the Belaya (Agidel) and Ufa Rivers, on low hills forming the Ufa Plateau to the west of the southern Urals.
 The area of the city is 707.93 km2.
 It stretches from north to south for 53.5 km and from west to east for 29.8 km.